serrano-p/SWEEP/README.md

 ```

-Then, lfd-client command line allows ti specify the SWEEP server (with '-s').
+Then, lfd-client command line allows to specify the SWEEP server (with '-s').
 Next, do changes on ./lib/sparql/SparqlIterator.js :
 ```nodejs
 ...